- Home

 Type Insights

-The inpatient respite care segment is expected to grow at the fastest CAGR from 2025 to 2030.
+The inpatient respite care segment is expected to grow at the fastest CAGR from 2026 to 2033.
 Inpatient Respite Care (IRC) intends to provide temporary or short-term relief to primary care providers.
 The patient temporarily stays in inpatient hospice centers, such as assisted living facilities or nursing homes, to give primary caregivers a break.
 This enables primary caregivers to reduce burnout and work efficiently.
 Recent initiatives in inpatient respite care within U.S. hospice settings are focused on enhancing support for caregivers and addressing the growing demand for specialized care, particularly for patients with dementia and other complex needs.

 Location Insights

-The hospice center segment held the largest market share of 86.32% in 2024, owing to the various benefits offered by these facilities.
-These centers prevent the need for hospitalization and offer more balanced & controlled care settings.
+The hospice center segment held the largest market share of 86.6% in 2025, owing to the various benefits offered by these facilities.
+These centers prevent the need for hospitalization and offer more balanced and controlled care settings.
 In addition, growing awareness regarding various advantages, such as 24/7 availability of professional care and emotional support from family members is projected to propel market growth.
 Many service providers offer hospice inpatient facilities.
 Hospice centers can be helpful to patients who need round-the-clock care or do not have a caregiver.
 Rising demand for respite care in order to give personal space to the primary caregiver is contributing to segment growth.

 The skilled nursing facility segment is anticipated to grow at the fastest CAGR during the forecast period.
 High-quality nursing services provided in skilled nursing facilities and increasing occupancy are among factors expected to drive segment growth.
 Apart from hospitals, skilled nursing facilities have the capability to offer comprehensive care.
 A rising geriatric population and improving access to skilled nursing facilities owing to supportive reimbursement framework are some of the factors anticipated to drive market growth in the coming years.